 Program Administration Assistant/Internship: Diverse duties involve supporting a range of activities related to programming research, the development of program materials, marketing and promotion, fundraising, and event organization and management during a busy season of large-scale festivals, tours and special projects.
 The Program Administration position will also be responsible for some general administrative and production support, press and photo archival management, website and social media updates, and database maintenance.

 This position will be of particular interest to those in American Studies, history, folklore, ethnomusicology, arts management, cultural anthropology and related fields.
 Strong writing skills are essential.
 Qualified applicants will be highly organized, hard working, detail-oriented, computer literate, and possess a genuine interest in the traditional arts.
 Some evenings, weekends and travel required.
 Five-month position with stipend commencing June 1 through October 31.
-Status: Now accepting applications for 2014 season.
+Status: Not accepting applications at this time.

 Production Assistant/Internship: The Production Assistant position works directly with the Production Management team, and provides support in areas including production/technical coordination, event travel arrangements, and artist and staff communications.
 Qualified applicants will be energetic, highly organized, hard working, detail-oriented, and a team player.
 Prior experience in music, concert production, theatre production or festival organization strongly preferred.
 Some evenings, weekends and travel required.
 Five-month position with stipend commencing June 1 through October 31.
-Status: Now accepting applications for 2014 season.
+Status: Not accepting applications at this time.

 Marketing/Media Internship: The media intern helps to manage the NCTA website and social media, and assists with the development of marketing and festival program materials.
 This is an unpaid internship.
 Status: Now accepting applications.